The Church Calendar: A year with Christ

 🔍 The Twelve Days of Christmas

 The Christmas season extends from December 25 through the Baptism of the Lord, celebrating the mystery of the Incarnation.
 God's assumption of human nature changes everything about what it means to be human.
-The feasts within this season—Holy Family, Mary Mother of God, Epiphany—explore different facets of this central mystery.
+The feasts within this season — Holy Family, Mary Mother of God, Epiphany — explore different facets of this central mystery: the family into which God was born, His Mother's unique dignity, and His revelation to all nations.

 ✝️ The Incarnation's Significance

 Christmas celebrates not just Christ's birth but the eternal fact that God has united Himself to human nature forever.
-As St. Athanasius wrote: "God became man so that man might become God"—the Incarnation elevates all humanity to divine sonship.
+As St. Athanasius wrote: "God became man so that man might become God" (De Incarnatione §54) — the Incarnation elevates all humanity to the possibility of divine sonship.
+This is the theological foundation of the entire liturgical year: God has entered time in order to lift time into eternity.

 ✠ Lent: The Desert Journey